apapini/SHE_LP_S2/README.md

 Further, it contains functions for computing the convergence rate of the methods either direct or with Monte-Carlo simulations.
 The script are in MATLAB and they generate plots (or videos) with the mentioned results.

+# Content of the repository

+TO FILL.

 # Requirements
-This code was run under Julia version 1.11, and Python 3.12 with corresponding versions of relevant libraries.
-In order for the results to be reproducible, the file Manifest.toml contains the exact Julia environment that was used.
+This code was run under MATLAB R2024b.

 # Authors and acknowledgment
 This code was created by Annika Lang, Andrea Papini and Verena Schwarz.